 How to Make a Lamp

-All the instructions for how to make a lamp are simplified at the end of this post if you want to skip to it, but I’ll go through step by step first with more details.
+All the instructions and sources for how to make a lamp are simplified at the end of this post if you want to skip to it, but I’ll go through step by step first with more details.

 So, like I mentioned yesterday, I made a lamp.
-Never thought those words would come out of my mouth (nor did you, I’m sure!) but sometimes you do things because you know exactly what you want and you can’t find it anywhere.
+Never thought those words would come out of my mouth (nor did you, I’m sure HAHAH!) but sometimes you do things because you know exactly what you want and you can’t find it anywhere.
 And when you do find something similar, it costs a million dollars.
 And you don’t have a million dollars.
 Or you have to wait weeks to order something and you want it RIGHT NOW.
+I’m SO impatient.
 Usually I can compromise and find something else that would work, but this time, I knew what I wanted and I wasn’t going to settle.

 Basically you could make an lamp from just about anything.
 That’s great news for those of us who love unique lamps and lighting with character but don’t always like the price tags.
 I also love BIG lamps (well, and tiny ones) but they are not that easy to find at an affordable price.